 However, less than 24 hours after those remarks, claims that the rebels had taken over Tripoli and routed the forces of longtime Libyan ruler Muammar Gaddafi were looking less credible.

-Heavy clashes were still being reported in some areas of the capital and Saif al-Islam, Gaddafi’s son, who rebels insisted was captured, made a defiant public appearance.
+Heavy clashes were still being reported in some areas of the capital and Saif al-Islam, Gaddafi’s son, who rebels insisted was captured, made a

 Credit: Photo by Omar Chatriwala at a pro-opposition rally held in Qatar last March